sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 -   (From Charles LeRose)

     ```
     As we head toward the end of this class, I’d like to repeat that the course material is available to you indefinitely (the web content with the labs, on the ‘courses’ site.)
-You will also continue to have access to this Slack server.
+You will also continue to have access to this Slack channel.
 (Be sure to remember you passwords for these.)
 And I encourage you to join the #alumni channel here too.
 ‘Evans’ will be torn down after the class ends, as will your remote desktops that we provided.
 Hopefully, you all have access to some sort of developer sandbox Cloud Foundry foundation.
 If not, or if your sandbox lacks some of the services on ‘Evans’, you can use a Cloud Foundry foundation called Pivotal Web Services at  run.pivotal.io.
 This is a for-pay service, but creating an account is free, and it comes with quite a bit of free service credit to get started.
 There will be a few differences from Evans, such as the API endpoint, so keep your eye out for those.
     ```